 The Integral Fellows Award was initiated in 2009 to recognize and support Microsoft alumni that are making meaningful differences in the daily lives of others by using their talents, time, and resources.
 On a local, regional, national or global scale, these extraordinary alumni are achieving measurable results in many capacities.

-As we did last year, this year we will look to identify up and coming nonprofit leaders who inspire us.
-We will look for Microsoft alumni who may be at the beginning of a nonprofit endeavor, but are already showing evidence that they are on track to have a big impact.
-Perhaps future Fellows, but certainly “Inspired Leaders” on a great trajectory.
-Do you know of someone like this?
-Let us know.
+We also identify "Inspired Leaders," up and coming nonprofit leaders who inspire us.
+We look for Microsoft alumni who may be at the beginning of a nonprofit endeavor, but are already showing evidence that they are on track to have a big impact.

 There are over 100 nonprofits — local, regional, national, and global in scope — that benefit from the involvement of Microsoft Alumni.
 Many alumni founded or currently lead a nonprofit; many more are outspoken advocates and volunteers for nonprofits.
 We provide visibility for these organizations by advertising events and sharing their news via social platforms.
 They are also listed in the Nonprofit Directory where you can find contact information and volunteer opportunities.
 Learn more about our upcoming alumni nonprofit events here.